MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 1. On the **Overview** page for your Azure OpenAI resource, use the **Explore** button to open Azure OpenAI Studio in a new browser tab.
 2. In Azure OpenAI Studio, create a new deployment with the following settings:
-    - **Model name**: text-davinci-003
+    - **Model name**: gpt-35-turbo
-    - **Deployment name**: text-davinci
+    - **Deployment name**: text-turbo

 > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
-We'll use the **Davinci** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
+We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
 This exercise only uses a single model, however deployment and usage of other models you deploy will work in the same way.

 ## Set up an application in Cloud Shell